react-boilerplate/react-boilerplate/docs/general/files.md

 Some explanation for a few of the configuration files lying around this boilerplate.

-## Files in the root folder
+## The root folder

-* `.babelrc`: The Babel configuration.
-Babel is a ES6 to ES5 JavaScript transpiler, which means it's the tool that allows us to use ES6 in our applications.
+* `.editorconfig`: Sets the default configuration for certain files across editors. (e.g. indentation)

-* `.eslintignore`: Tell `eslint` to ignore certain files that should not be linted.
-(Analyse your code for potential errors/suspicious usage)
+* `.eslintignore`: Tell `eslint` to ignore certain files that should not be linted. `eslint` lints your JavaScript. (it analyse your code for potential errors/suspicious usage)

-* `.eslintrc`: The `eslint` configuration, which checks that the JavaScript files are written in a standardised way.

 * `.gitattributes`: Normalizes how `git`, the version control system this boilerplate uses, handles certain files.